-The REIT's AFFO payout ratio for the three months ended March 31, 2022 was 84.4%.
+The REIT's AFFO payout ratio for the three months ended June 30, 2022 was 74.2% and for the six months ended June 30, 2022. was 78.9%.
 The REIT looks to maintain current distribution rates to provide consistent income returns to unitholders while retaining sufficient cash flow for the REIT to support the growth of its portfolio.

-2On February 7, 2022, each subscription receipt issued by the REIT on November 19, 2021 was exchangeable for one unit and a cash distribution equivalent payment of \$0.0666 (being equal to the aggregate amount of distributions paid by the REIT per unit for which record dates occurred between December 15, 2021 and January 17, 2022).
+&lt;sup>2On February 7, 2022, each subscription receipt issued by the REIT on November 19, 2021 was exchangeable for one unit and a cash distribution equivalent payment of \$0.0666 (being equal to the aggregate amount of distributions paid by the REIT per unit for which record dates occurred between December 15, 2021 and January 17, 2022).
 The cash distribution equivalent payment of \$0.4 million has been recorded in interest and finance costs.